 It is possible to do an eye exam even before a child can speak.
 The doctor uses lights to examine the pupils, eyelids and tear ducts.
 Reflections in the eye and movements of the eye indicate to the doctor if the eyes are working properly.

-Small children who can’t read quite yet can point to pictures and shapes during an exam to test for visual problems.
+Small children who can’t read quite yet can point to pictures and shapes during an exam to test for vision problems.